saymrwulf/litex-boards/notes.md

-2021-06-22T22:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2021-06-22T05:44:00 - Implementing approach from a new paper read last night (litex-boards) 2021-06-22T17:02:00 - Implementing approach from a new paper read last night (litex-boards)
+2021-06-22T22:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2021-06-22T05:44:00 - Implementing approach from a new paper read last night (litex-boards) 2021-06-22T17:02:00 - Implementing approach from a new paper read last night (litex-boards) 2021-09-15T18:27:00 - Quick fix, referencing a known issue from the official repo (litex-boards)